 The following is a letter to the editor:

-I am responding to the recent decision of Town Meeting to vote, virtually unanimously, to fund two additional positions in Town Hall.
+I am responding to the recent decision of Town Meeting to vote, virtually unanimously,.

 While I do not question the possible need for these full time positions, I remain concerned with the continuous spending habits of Town Meeting members with no consideration of the ultimate impact of higher real estate taxes for all citizens.